olulesi/sei-project-4/README.md

 <img src="images/googleDocPlan.png">

-In addition we created a trello board to get accustomed to the functionality on the app as well as planning are project ourselves dividing the sections of are work with the models on the back end and hooking them up to the front end with the drag and drop functionality we had dragged them to the done section upon completing and renamed the columns once we had finished the back end to plan the styling and animations for the pages.
+In addition we created a trello board to get accustomed to the functionality of a kanban app as well as planning are project ourselves dividing the sections of are work having the models on the back end and hooking them up to the front end with the drag and drop functionality we had dragged them to the done section upon completing it and renamed the columns once we had finished the back end to plan the styling and animations for the pages.

 <div style="display:flex">
   <img src="images/trelloPlan.png"  height="400">